maptv/decalendar/docs/decalendar.md

 In the table above, the `.m` format tells us that the month in Tokyo is January (`Month 0`) and the month in Mexico City is December (`Month B`).
 We could read the dates in the `.m` timestamps as `Year 1999 Month B Day 31` or `Year 1999 Month -1 Day -1` in Mexico City and `Year 2000 Month 0 Day 0` or `Year 2000 Month -C Day -31` in Tokyo.
 The `.w` format always starts the year with `Week 0`, but the year can start on any day of the week.
 The example above shows that the year 2000 starts on a Saturday (`Week 0 Day 6`).
 We could read the dates in the `.w` format as `Year 1999 Week 52 Day 5` or `Year 1999 Week -1 Day -2` in Mexico City and `Year 2000 Week 0 Day 0` or `Year 2000 Week -52 Day -1` in Tokyo.
 In contrast to the `.m` and the `.w` formats, the dates in the `.y` format are one character shorter and a little easier to read: `Year 1999 Day 364` or `Year 1999 Day -1` in Mexico City and `Year 2000 Day 0` or `Year 2000 Day -366` in Tokyo.

-## Schedules
+## `Deks`

 `Decalendar` envisions a world in which 7-day weeks and ~30-day months are replaced by 10-day `deks`.
 In terms of scale, `deks` are somewhere between a week and a month, precisely half a day less than a week and a half (1.5 weeks - 0.5 days) and approximately a third of month. `Deks` could provide the functionality of both weeks and months if we followed a `dekly` schedule instead of `weekly` and `monthly` schedules.
 The transition to a `dekly` schedule would be a massive undertaking, but could start with the creation of the digital infrastructure needed for the new system.
 Every desktop and mobile application that uses dates could be adapted to optionally use `deks` instead of weeks and months.

 A major difficulty with our current calendar system is that the date is disconnected from the day of the week.
 In contrast, the day of the `dek` is simply the last digit of the day number in the `.y` format.
 For example, the first day of the year (`Day 0`) is always a `Zeroday`, the last day of common years (`Day 364`) is always a `Fourday`, and the last day of leap years (`Day 365`) is always a `Fiveday`.
 The day number allows us to distinguish workdays from rest days. `Decalendar` defines `Fourday`, `Eightday`, and `Nineday` as rest days, which means that days with numbers that end in 4, 8, or 9 are days off from work and school.
 In total, there are 109 rest days in a `Decalendar` year, not counting the two holidays, New Year's Day (`Day 0`) and Leap Day (`Day 365`).

+### Gregorian calendar leap day considerations

 Unlike Leap Day, New Year's Day is a holiday in both `Decalendar` and the Gregorian calendar.
 New Year's Day is always `Day 0` in `Decalendar` and always January 1 in the Gregorian calendar.
 Therefore, we can say that `Day 0` is synonymous with January 1.
 Every Gregorian calendar date can be represented unequivocally by a positive or a negative day number except for February 29, the Gregorian calendar leap day.
 In leap years, February 29 is `Day 59` and `Day -307`, but in common years `Day 59` is March 1 and `Day -307` is February 28.
 We can write February 29 in the `.m` format as `+1+28` or `-B-01`, but this date cannot exist in the `.y` format without a year.

 The Gregorian calendar leap day represents a threshold in finding the day number equivalents of Gregorian calendar dates.
 If a Gregorian calendar date is below the threshold, we can count on its positive day number to always stay the same, but its negative day number will differ between common years and leap years.
 Conversely, if a Gregorian calendar date is above the threshold, its positive day number will vary between common years and leap years while its negative day number will always remain constant.
 In other words, day numbers greater than -307 and less than 59 (-307 < d < 59) are always synonymous with their corresponding Gregorian calendar dates.
 Numbers below the threshold (-366 <= d <= -307) will decrease by 1 day in leap years, while numbers above the threshold (59 <= d <= 365) will increase by 1 day in leap years.

 Valentine's Day and Christmas are on opposite sides of the Gregorian calendar leap day threshold and thus can serve as opposing examples of the leap year variation in the day numbers of Gregorian calendar dates.
 The positive day number of Valentine's Day (`Day 44`) and the negative day number of Christmas (`Day -7`) never change, but their respective negative day numbers are `Day -321` and `Day 358` in common years and `Day -322` and `Day 359` in leap years.
 To be clear, we only have to deal with the Gregorian calendar leap day when we are working with Gregorian calendar dates.
 Since the `Decalendar` leap day is at the end of the year and everything resets after the end of each year, `Decalendar` leap days do not affect the positive day numbers of any other `Decalendar` days.

 If do not want to bother with accounting for the Gregorian calendar leap day, we can add an asterisk (`*`) after the day number to mean: if it is a leap year, add 1 to this day number if it is greater than 58 or subtract 1 from it if it less than -306.
 Whether these instructions are carried out depends on the recipient, who could simply ignore them.
 The recipient could decide that staying faithful to the Gregorian calendar exactly is not important to them.
-For example, if someone's birthday is after the threshold, they might prefer to celebrate their birthday on the same day number every year instead of incrementing their birthday day number during leap years to match their birthday in the Gregorian calendar.
-Essentially, if we free ourselves from the Gregorian calendar, we can get forget about the asterisks and just use the `.y` numbers as they are without thinking about whether the current year is a leap year or not.
+For example, if someone's birthday is after the threshold, they might prefer to celebrate their birthday on the same day number every year instead of incrementing their birthday day number during leap years to avoid celebrating their birthday a day earlier than in the Gregorian calendar.
+Essentially, if we are not required to match the Gregorian calendar precisely, we can get forget about the asterisks and just use the `.y` numbers as they are without thinking about whether the current year is a leap year or not.

+### Gregorian calendar date to day of the `dek` conversion

 Using the asterisk with positive day number allows us to determine what the day of the `dek` would be in a common year and in a leap year.
-For example, the `Day 358*` falls on an `Eightday` in common years and on a `Nineday` in leap years.
+For example, `Day 358*` falls on an `Eightday` in common years and on a `Nineday` in leap years.
 Coincidentally, both of these days are rest days.
 In fact, many holidays just so happen to fall on `Decalendar` rest days.
 The table below lists 8 such holidays and their day of the year (`doty`) and day of the month (`dotm`) numbers.

 | name             | date        | doty | dotm |
 | ------           | ------      | ---- | ---- |